Skip to content

 The direct reconstruction *espu > -esp is currently weak.
 It produces the desired Early Hick shape, but it looks more like a placeholder than a motivated Proto-Hick form.

-A better working model derives -esp from a grammaticalized compound around *wesu and a probable root *pu:
+A better working model derives -esp from a grammaticalized compound around *wesu and the locative/interior particle *pu:

 *wesu pu